goasana/config/README.md

 ## Features

-- Dynamic config
+- Dynamic - load config on the fly as you need it
-- Pluggable sources
+- Pluggable - choose which source to load from; file, envvar, consul
-- Source merging
+- Mergeable - merge and override multiple config sources
-- Default values
+- Fallback - specify fallback values where keys don't exist
-- Config watcher
+- Watch - Watch the config for changes

 ## Sources